-8 3/4% Senior Notes due 2013
+8 34% Senior Notes due 2013

-In November 2003 and August 2005, CCO Holdings and CCO Holdings Capital Corp. jointly issued \$500 million and \$300 million, respectively, total principal amount of 83⁄4% senior notes due 2013.
+In November 2003 and August 2005, CCO Holdings and CCO Holdings Capital Corp. jointly issued \$500 million and \$300 million, respectively, total principal amount of 834% senior notes due 2013.
 The CCO Holdings notes are general unsecured obligations of CCO Holdings and CCO Holdings Capital Corp.
 They rank equally with all other current or future unsubordinated obligations of CCO Holdings and CCO Holdings Capital Corp.
-The CCO Holdings of CCO Holdings and CCO Holdings and the CCO Holdings are structurally subordinated to all obligations of CCO Holdings' subsidiaries, including the Renaissance notes, the Charter Operating notes and the Charter Operating credit facilities.
-As of December 31, 2005, there was \$800 million in total principal amount outstanding and \$794 million in accreted value outstanding.
+The CCO Holdings notes are structurally subordinated to all obligations of CCO Holdings' subsidiaries, including the Renaissance notes, the Charter Operating notes and the Charter Operating credit facilities.
+As of December 31, 2005, there was \$800 million in total principal amount outstanding and \$794 million in accreted value

-Interest on the CCO Holdings senior notes accrues at 834% per year and is payable semi-annually in arrears on each May 15 and November 15.
+Interest on the CCO Holdings senior notes accrues at 81⁄4% per year and is payable semi-annually in arrears on each May 15 and November 15.